Leesaal/syncvsasync/README.md

 In basic terms, synchronous fetches occur one at a time whereas asynchronous fetches occur parallel to each other... but what does this mean practically?

 Practically, this means that if we only use synchronous fetching within our websites, the customer cannot continue to interact with the rest of the webpages functionalities _until_ a response in received, irregardless of the response being a success or failure.
 Although, be mindful that failure responses _may_ take longer, especially if there are no timeouts in place, limited number of retries etc. So, blocking the customer from interacting with the webpage whilst waiting, could become a test of patience for the customer.

 So, during times when the customer needs to continue using the websites functionalities, it may be better to consider using asynchronous communication.

 ## When would we need to use synchronous communication?

 Payments.
 If the customer is submitting payment for an online order, they will want a clear response with a definite success or failure.
 A synchronous payment system will allow fraud checks to be conducted before the payment goes through and we want to be able to catch fraudulent activity before money is transferred.

-This is a very simple example, but there may be cases where payments could benefit from using both synchronous nad asynchronous communication.
+Note: this is a very simple example, and there may be cases where payments could benefit from using both synchronous nad asynchronous communication.